d1vanov/ciuploadtool/README.md

 ## What's this

-If you use Travis CI and/or AppVeyor CI for your project, you know that it is possible to deploy the binaries built by these services to GitHub releases.
+If you use Travis CI and/or AppVeyor CI for your project, you know that it is possible to deploy binaries built by these services to GitHub releases.
 However, it is not as simple as one would desire. `ciuploadtool` strives to make it as simple as possible.

-The logics behind `ciuploadtool` was heavily inspired by [this tool](https://github.com/probonopd/uploadtool) working with Travis CI only, not AppVeyor CI.
+The logic behind `ciuploadtool` was heavily inspired by [this tool](https://github.com/probonopd/uploadtool) working with Travis CI only, not AppVeyor CI.
 I've been using it myself, it's quite easy to use and robust.
 If you use only Travis CI but not AppVeyor CI, you can just use that solution and forget about this project.
 However, if your project uses AppVeyor CI in addition to Travis CI or exclusively, you might want to try this tool out.